goupaz/techbrains/README.md

 - We are great as community, others suck
 - Life is great!

-The success of community is measured, not based on individual level, but rather the majority of it in which stage:
+The success of community is measured, not based on individual level, but rather in which stage the majority are:
 ![alt text](img/triballeadership.png)

 Note: For great TedTalk please check this [link](https://www.youtube.com/watch?v=xTkKSJSqU-I)